preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 + **Url**: Paste or type the Url (link) in this field.
 + **Title**: Type a text to be shown for the clickable link.
-**Anchor Name**: To create a Custom link to an anchor, type the anchor name in this field.
++ **Anchor Name**: To create a Custom link to an anchor, type the anchor name in this field.
 + **Open in new window**: If the link should be opened in a new window, select this option.
 If not selected the link opens in the' same window.
 + **Icon**: An Icon will be shown for each link.
 If you select "Automatic" the system will select the icon.
 Choosing "Built-in" you can select an icon from either "Font Awesome", "Microsoft" or "Flags", see below.
 If you select "Custom" you can use any image as an icon.

+For information on how to add anchors to a text in Omnia, see the heading "Add an anchor (bookmark)" on this page: :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`

 Here are some examples of Font Awesome icons: